r4KK4n/nextjs-hardened-template/docs/npm-scripts-policy.md

 ### 2. **Deterministic Builds**

-- Use lockfiles (pnpm-lock.yaml) to ensure reproducible installs
+- Use lockfiles (`package-lock.json`) to ensure reproducible installs
-- Never use `npm install` or `pnpm install` without lockfile in production
+- Never use `npm install` without a lockfile in production
-- Always use `npm ci` or `pnpm install --frozen-lockfile` in CI
+- Always use `npm ci` in CI

 ### 3. **Defense in Depth**